Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/python-java/asposediagram.api/ellipse/_index.md

 ---
-title: "Ellipse Class"
+title: "Ellipse"
 linktitle: "Ellipse"
-articleTitle: "Ellipse"
-second_title: "Aspose.Diagram for Python via Java"
+second_title: "Aspose.Diagram for Python via Java API Reference"
 description: "Contains elements specifying the x- and y-coordinates of the ellipse's center point and two points on the ellipse."
 type: docs
 weight: 1080